 - a personal injury claim can recover a wider variety of legal damages, but

-- workers’ compensation claims do not require the victim to prove that the employer was negligent or culpable.
+- workers’ compensation claims do not require you to prove that the employer was negligent or culpable.

 The compensation that is available is very important.
-When hurt workers file a workers’ comp claim, they can receive:
+When you file a workers’ comp claim, you can receive:

 - medical benefits, including payment of medical expenses, and

 - disability benefits to cover at least a portion of their lost wages.

 However, filing a personal injury claim can recover full compensation that covers all of your: